chochain/nanoFORTH/docs/n4_2_how.md

 >> \> Note that the ( - - ) is a Forth-style comment that you can use.
 A \\ (back slash) can also be used to ignore comments to the end of your input line.<br/>
 >> \> if you missed how **xy** worked, you might need to revisit the previous page <a href="page1.html" target="_blank">HERE</a>

-* to disable the autorun, a normal SAV again will clear the flag.
+* To disable the autorun, a normal SAV again will clear the flag.
 It does keep your dictionary intact in EEPROM, i.e. words you've created before are still in place.
 > SAV ⏎<br/>
 > BYE ⏎<br/>
 > ⇨ nanoFORTH v2.0 ok

-OK, we know microcontrollers in the field are often built to run in an endless loop.
-However, before you get creative and save the wonderful service routine into EEPROM, I have to confess that I actually do not know how to get out of a reboot loop yet.
-Since it might be your last word, double check it.
-Any suggestion is welcome before people hitting that button and stuck forever.
+We know microcontrollers in the field are often built to run in an endless loop.
+But, before you get creative and save the wonderful turnkey application into EEPROM, make sure you know how to get out of a reboot loop.
+Since it might be your last word, do double check it.
+Regardless, if you found your Arduino is stuck, all is not lost.
+It's a bit messy but basically you need to compile/upload another .ino file that can wipe the EEPROM before you can reload nanoFORTH (or it will try loading your code from EEPROM and autoexec again).

+OK, if you feel good so far, we can try some fancy stuffs. nanoFORTH uses Arduino 8-bit Timer2 for its internal "ticker".
+The 16-bit Timer1 is purposely left for other libraries such as Servo, AltSoftSerial.
+There are 8 slots available for timer interrupt handlers.
+You can install or replace service routines in each slot independently (and on the fly if you want to).
+Signal changed from either HIGH to LOW or LOW to HIGH can be track by installing Ping Change Interrupt handler.

-* multi-task with timer interrupt that blinks red LED at 100ms interval.
+* Multi-task with timer interrupt that blinks red LED at 100ms interval.
 > : **tic** 5 IN 1 XOR 5 OUT ; ⏎<br/>
 > 100 0 **TMI** tic ⏎<br/>
 > 1 TME ⏎<br/>

-nanoFORTH provides 8 slots for timer interrupt handlers.
-You can install or replace service routines in each slot independently (and on the fly if you want to).
-So, **100 0 TMI tic** put our word **tic** in slot 0 at 100ms interval and **1 TME** turns on timer interrupt (so, **0 TME** turns it off, of course).
+>> \> put our word **tic** in timer interrupt handler slot 0 and to serve at 100ms interval,<br/>
+>> \> 1 TME turns on timer interrupt, the red LED should start blinking, and 0 TME will turns it off, of course<br/>

+* Track pin signal changed with Ping Change Interrupt.
+> 12 **PCI** tic ⏎<br/>
+>> \> when pin 12 signal changed, **tic** will be called.<br/>
+>> Note that, limited by design, Arduino ping change interrupt groups pings into only 3 ports (i.e. 0~7, 8~13, A0~A7).
+So if you have both pin 4 and 5 (in the same group) enabled, only one call to **tic** if signals changed.
+To identify which pin changed, you need to read the port themselves to make sure.
+Read <a href="https://electronoobs.com/eng_arduino_tut132.php" target="_blank">this site</a> for details.

-So, nanoFORTH is **real-time**, and can **multi-task**.
+All in all, nanoFORTH is **real-time**, and can **multi-task**.
 It is **interactive** and **extensible**.
 It can be reprogrammed on-the-fly or even over-the-air.
 Many many exciting stuffs can be added onto this simple system.
 Hopefully, this is a start of a fun journey far and beyond.

 <br/>
 <a href="page1.html">1.
 Why - Review nanoFORTH command examples</a><br/>